 Our doors are open to all and to practice here is to embrace diversity, embodiment, heart.
 Here you will feel safe and supported while exploring the deeper questions that life poses and yoga supports.

-What you can expect: You will learn how to direct your energy in the most potent way possible.
+What you can expect from practicing with me: Expect the unexpected.
+You will learn how to direct your energy in the most potent way possible, and how to show up for yourself with sensitivity and strength.
 Expect to explore your blindspots, and gain deeper awareness of how your mind operates and how the body responds.
-This yoga is the mastery of reverse engineering that process to elevate your mind and spirit.
+How your humanness and struggle and heart are all an asset to your growth and success.

 Johanna’s yoga journey started when she was a wee tot, dancing to express the things that had no words, writing to find the images that evoke… These loves carried her through years of training as a classical ballet dancer, a degree in theatre with an emphasis on literature and a successful career as an actor, singer, dancer, choreographer in New York and on the road.
 Her dabbling into yoga turned serious when she discovered Sonic and the expressive joyful, forgiving energy of the space.
 She graduated from the 200-hour program under the guidance of Lauren Hanna and Jonathan Fields and soon realized that the teachings made sense of everything she ever believed in and brought all her separate pieces together.
 She’s never looked back…becoming teacher and manager of the 2nd Sonic Space in Westchester almost immediately…guiding that studio through it’s transition to Quest Yoga Arts, Joining The Sonic Training Faculty and ultimately stepping into her home base in NYC as Co-Director in 2009, serving Sonic and all its training programs in that capacity until 2014.
 In the midst of all that, she was blessed with a 500-hour certificate under the guidance of the incomparable Sri Dharma Mittra and has continued to be inspired through the lineage of Shiva Rea, the wisdom of the Tantra, the Pneuma System and ancient Shamanic wisdom.
 She is a Reiki Healer and has studied under Guru Dharam Khalsa for her certificate in Kundalini Yoga Therapy.
 She is married to the most magical man and fellow Yogi, Jim Bell.
 They reside with their daughter Lucia in Carmel, NY.